 Golfers fortunate enough to have a little extra cash and extra room at the house, should consider a golf simulator.
 In recent years, the technology has gotten much better and more affordable.
 For complete golf simulator packages, we recommend you go here.

-If you are not quite ready for the complete simulator experience, you can always pick up a launch monitor and golf mat.
+If you are not quite ready for the complete simulator experience, you can always pick up a launch monitor, golf practice net and golf mat.
 With all launch monitors, you can seriously upgrade your practice sessions.
 But with certain launch monitors, you can build a simulator experience around it.
 Here’s our review of our favorite launch monitors.

 The Bottom Line

 There are thousands of new golf products come to market each year (don’t forget about Golf Tees, Golf Towels, Golf Headcovers or Golf Ball Retrievers).
 For the majority of players, this is completely overwhelming and it can be very easy to waste you money on inferior accessories.
 We hope these reviews make your purchasing decisions a little bit easier.